What happens after Nora leaves home: What Happens After Nora Leaves Home? (1923)

 Lu Xun then proposes that in order for Nora to avoid her destined failure, she will have to need money.
 He argues that a liberated mind can go nowhere without the support of material possessions.
-In doing so, he shifts from predicting Nora's future to emphasizing the importance of economic freedom.
-He writes:'So for Nora, money (or to put it more elegantly, economic means) is crucial.
-It is true that freedom cannot be bought, but it can be sold.
-Human beings have one major defect: they are apt to get hungry.'To compensate for this defect, as Lu Xun continues, individual economic freedom must be achieved.
+He concludes from this that for people to be able to live freely, as Nora wants to do, all members of society must be given economic rights: 'First, there must be a fair division of property between men and women in the family; second, there must be an equal division of power between men and women in society at large.'
+Therefore, Lu Xun contends that the way to obtain political and economic freedom is revolution--'to fight for them' with extreme audacity and tenacity.
 However, he believes the pursuit for economic rights will be met with more hindrance than the advocation of political rights, as material needs are more basic for human survival than the distribution of power.
-In his ideal vision, economic equality should be achieved in peace within the family, as parents equally distribute family property to their offsprings to live as they will.
-Nevertheless, he admits this is 'rather a distant dream', and the only way for its realization would be for everyone to keep track of their past mistakes so they don't repeat them in the future.
+A way to avoid fighting could be for economic equality to be achieved in peace within the family, as parents equally distribute family property to their offsprings to live as they will.
+Nevertheless, he admits this is 'rather a distant dream'.
+He points out that people who were oppressed as children or inferiors often nevertheless go on to oppress others themselves once they become parents or superiors, and he recommends that everyone should keep track of their experiences in order to maintain an objective attitude.

-Next, Lu Xun expands his emphasis on economic freedom from individual to society.
-He asks if individual economic freedom is the solution to the broader systematic hierarchy of subjugation between class and gender.
-He argues that economic freedom is only an 'intermediate goal' leading to a more overall solution.
-Therefore, Lu Xun contends that the only way to obtain political and economic freedom is revolution--'to fight for them' with extreme audacity and tenacity.
+Next, Lu Xun argues that individual economic freedom 'for a few women' would not eliminate the broader systematic hierarchy of subjugation between classes.
+A person with means of sustenance is still affected by those with more wealth and power than her/him.
+Therefore, Lu Xun argues that such economic freedom is only an 'intermediate goal' leading to a more overall solution.

-However, Lu Xun notes in dismal that 'it's too difficult to change China'.
-He launches attacks on the passive inaction of the Chinese masses, criticizing that they have been nothing more than 'spectators at a play'.
+However, Lu Xun notes that 'it's too difficult to change China'.
+He attacks the inaction of the Chinese masses, saying that they have been no more than 'spectators at a play'.
 In consideration of this, Lu Xun urges his listeners to fight carefully and enduringly, rather than resorting to the brief sacrifice which will soon be forgotten.
-Nevertheless, he still bears expectations for China's future.
+Nevertheless, he still has hope for China's future.
 With a mixed undertone, Lu Xun predicts a revolution will come eventually, but how and when he cannot tell.